 So yes, judgement does have a part to play in the creative process.
 It’s just that you need to ensure that your judging is done in the latter part of the creative process.
 After all the new ideas have been thought up.

-When judging creativity you need to think about the ideas novelty.
+When judging creativity you need to think about the novelty of the idea.
 Just how new and unusual is the idea?
 Does it excite you or interest you?
-Is it completely new or will it only be new to the organisation or area to which it will be introduced?
+Is it completely new or will it only be new to the organization or area to which it will be introduced?

 You also need to consider if it’s fit for purpose.
 Will it work?
 Will it do what was intended for it to do?